Starring in Langgaard Festival 2025

 She has previously been museum director at the Skovgaard Museum in Viborg.

-Ribe Art Museum and Rued Langgaard Festival have entered into a collaboration agreement for the next three years, where an artwork or artist will be selected in relation to
+Ribe Art Museum and Rued Langgaard Festival have entered into a collaboration agreement for the next three years, where an artwork or artist will be selected in relation to this year’s festival theme.

 At times